Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 5
+## Century 5 -> 6

-> _The password for Century6 is the short name of the domain in which this system resides in PLUS the name of the file on the desktop._
+> The password for Century6 is the short name of the domain in which this system resides in PLUS the name of the file on the desktop.

 We can get the required domain name using Get-WmiObject cmdlet: